ppy/osu-wiki/wiki/Announcement_messages/en.md

 ## Sending announcement messages

 In order to send a chat announcement, open the [chat page](https://osu.ppy.sh/community/chat) from your chat notifications and click the `create announcement` button.
-Input the channel name, description, list of recipients, and your message.
+Input the channel name, description[^note-desc], list of recipients, and your message.
 Finally, click the `create` button to send the announcement.

 ![Announcement creation page](img/page.jpg "The announcement creation page")